-Counselors within his competitive area and level.
-Agency also contends that Employee was properly given thirty (30) days written notice prior to the effective date of his termination.
+with one round of lateral competition, which resulted in her being rated the lowest in her competitive level.
+Agency further contends that it properly afforded Employee thirty (30) days written notice prior to the effective date of her termination.

 Under Title 5 DCMR § 1501.1, the Superintendent of DCPS Schools is authorized to establish competitive areas when conducting a RIF so long as those areas are based "upon all or a clearly identifiable segment of the mission, a division or a major subdivision of the Board of Education, including discrete organizational levels such as an individual school or office."
 For the 2009/2010 academic school year, former DCPS Chancellor Rhee determined that each school would constitute a separate competitive area.
 In accordance with Title 5, DCMR § 1502.1, competitive levels in which employees subject to the RIF competed were based on the following criterion: